iFallUpHill/boba/README.md

 * `gulp nunjucks` // Renders Nunjucks to HTML

 Gulp parameters
-* `--prod` // Strips comments, minifies files, builds all variations of css; This overrides all of the other parameters
+* `--prod` // Strips comments, removes sourcemaps, minifies files, builds all variations of css; this overrides all of the other parameters
-* `--nomin` // Stops minification of files; Useful for debugging
+* `--nomin` // Stops minification of files; useful for debugging
 * `--buildall` // Builds all versions of the framework